amolsood/notes/AWS/HA & Scaling/Highlights.md

   - Minimum - This is the lowest of number of EC2 instances which will be online, it won't down scale below this threshold.
 If set to 0, it can shutdown the last one EC2 instance running if not in use
   - Maximum - The roof, it won't up scale above this threshold.
 Cost to be considered
   - Desired - How many are required at current point in time
+- Which instance will be terminated first? - The instance launched from the oldest launch configuration

 ### Scaling Policies (WHEN)